 The European Commission has developed a crisis management framework in response to the recent banking crisis.
 One of the corner stones of the EU crisis management is the Bank Recovery and Resolution Directive.
 This directive imposes on banks to design of own recovery plan whereas the national competent authorities are asked to draft their resolution plan on a national level.
-The recovery plan forces banks to identify its potential weaknesses and asses the effectiveness of plausible options to recover from very severe events without state intervention.
+The recovery plan forces banks to identify its potential weaknesses and assess the effectiveness of plausible options to recover from very severe events without state intervention.

 The management board appointed two of its members to design the plan.
 During the implementation, CPH consulted the NBB and integrated the feedback of the NBB in the plan.
 The final recovery plan was approved by the Board of Directors and transferred for the first time to the NBB in 2015.
-This plan is reviewed on an annual basis.
+This plan is reviewed on an annual basis and transmitted on an annual basis to the supervisory body.